Jocho-Smith/fat_curd/README.md

 # Answered Questions:
 ## Webscraping tool we will use:
 - BeautifulSoup (guide: https://towardsdatascience.com/super-simple-way-to-scrape-bbc-news-articles-in-python-5fe1e6ee82d9)
+## in git: what is the difference between `fetch` and `pull`?
+- fetch just copies the files over that one does not have localy.
+It never leads to conflicts, by construction.
+- pull, however, first fetches and than merges the remainings.
+It can cause conflicts, when both branches have worked on the same line.
 ## Storage/Computation
 - Cloud Services can provide servers, storage, databases, networking, software, analytics, and intelligence—over the Internet.
 - Raspery Pi Server (https://airflow.apache.org/docs/)